Six Steps for Developing a Strategy Roadmap

 Ask yourself: What must you achieve to address these challenges?

-Each challenge you’ve described must be addressed by a particular objective.
+Each challenge you’ve defined must be addressed by a particular objective.
 When you create a list of objectives, each one must clearly link back to the corresponding challenge.

 Assess your capabilities